How Long Does Bipolar Paranoia Last? Examples & What to Do

 How does AMFM treat bipolar disorder with psychotic symptoms?

 AMFM provides comprehensive treatment that addresses both mood symptoms and psychotic features like paranoia.
-Our programs include medication management, individual and group therapy, cognitive behavioral therapy, and family support.
+Our programs include medication management, individual and group therapy, CBT, and family support.
 Treatment is personalized to each individual’s needs, helping them achieve stability and develop long-term coping skills.